FollyMaddy/RetroRun/README.md

 if used, install.sh will also add an emulationstation desktop file that will run in low resolution

+800x600 will work good on (see also the info from the file use-vesa.conf):

+- Lubuntu 18.04

+- Debian 10 Buster with lxde-desktop installed and WaylandEnable=false in /etc/gdm3/daemon.conf

+- Raspian / Raspberry pi OS on RPI-4 with Pixel desktop

+800x600 will work less on (see also the info from the file use-vesa.conf):

+- Raspian X86 / Raspberry pi OS X86 with Pixel desktop
+(when resolution is changed, issues with task-bar can occur)

+- Debian 10 Buster with Debian-desktop installed and WaylandEnable=false in /etc/gdm3/daemon.conf
+(when resolution is changed, artifacts and blurr in display can occur)

 # uninstall.sh

 Removes the RetroRun directory in RetroPie,  the application('s) (.desktop file('s)) and associated filetypes with RetroRun.